ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 1 row in set, 1 warning (0.00 sec)
 ```

-Obseve that MySQL has used the index we created in order to resolve the query this time.
+Observe that MySQL has used the index we created in order to resolve the query this time.

-Additionally, you can also check whether descending index is being used in a query or not, by checking for `(reverse)` along the name of index, while running `EXPLAIN` command with `FORMAT=TREE` option.
+Additionally, you can also check whether a descending index is being used in a query or not by checking `(reverse)` along the name of the index, while running the `EXPLAIN` command with `FORMAT=TREE` option.
 Here is an example:

 ```sql
 EXPLAIN FORMAT=TREE SELECT * FROM telecom_data WHERE megabytes_used < 100 ORDER BY megabytes_used ASC\G
 ```